- Oliver Kearns

 Co-convener, International Relations Research Group, University of Edinburgh, 2013/14.

-Member of the British International Studies Association.
+Member of the British International Studies Association and the War and Media Network.